thomasonw/ATmegaxxM1-C1/README.md

    3. Restart the Arduino IDE

+After either is used to install the support files, you can select the new CPUs from the tools/boards menu.

-Support for IDE versions released prior to 1.6.7 maybe found at: http://smartmppt.blogspot.com/search/label/xxM1-IDE
+Support for IDE versions released prior to 1.6.7 may be found at: http://smartmppt.blogspot.com/search/label/xxM1-IDE